ForwardStar/gfe_driver/README.md

 export LD_LIBRARY_PATH=${LIBCPP_PATH}:$LD_LIBRARY_PATH
 ```

-For (2), you may encounter ``undefined reference to `tbb::detail::r1::throw_exception(tbb::detail::d0::exception_id)'`` when configuring Spruce if your TBB version is incorrect, try installing the correct version of the TBB (2022.01) by compiling from source and linking the TBB library with:
+For (2), you may encounter ``undefined reference to `tbb::detail::r1::throw_exception(tbb::detail::d0::exception_id)'`` when configuring Spruce or GTX to GFE driver if your TBB version is incorrect, try installing the correct version of the TBB (2022.01) by compiling from source and linking the TBB library by adding following to ``build/Makefile``:
 ```sh
 LDFLAGS += -I${TBB_PATH}/include -L${TBB_PATH}/lib -ltbb
 ```